Haussmann's renovation of Paris: Louis-Napoléon Bonaparte comes to power, and the rebuilding of Paris begins (1848–1852)

 King Louis-Philippe was overthrown in the February Revolution of 1848.
-On 10 December 1848, Louis-Napoléon Bonaparte, the nephew of Napoléon Bonaparte, won the first direct presidential elections ever held in France with an overwhelming 74.2 percent of the votes cast.
-He was elected largely because of his famous name, but also because of his promise to try to end poverty and improve the lives of ordinary people.
+On 10 December 1848, Louis-Napoléon Bonaparte, the nephew of Napoleon, won the first direct presidential elections ever held in France with an overwhelming 74.2 percent of the votes cast.
+He was elected largely because of his famous name, but also because of his promise to end poverty and improve the lives of ordinary people.
 Though he had been born in Paris, he had lived very little in the city; from the age of seven, he had lived in exile in Switzerland, England, and the United States, and for six years in prison in France for attempting to overthrow King Louis-Philippe.
-He had been especially impressed by London, with its wide streets, squares and large public parks.
+He had been especially impressed by London, with its wide streets, transport system, modern sewer system, public health improvements, squares and large public parks.
 In 1852 he gave a public speech declaring: "Paris is the heart of France.
 Let us apply our efforts to embellishing this great city.
 Let us open new streets, make the working class quarters, which lack air and light, more healthy, and let the beneficial sunlight reach everywhere within our walls".

-As soon as he was President, he supported the building of the first subsidized housing project for workers in Paris, the Cité-Napoléon, on the rue Rochechouart.
-He proposed the completion of the rue de Rivoli from the Louvre to the Hôtel de Ville, completing the project begun by his uncle Napoléon Bonaparte, and he began a project which would transform the Bois de Boulogne (Boulogne Forest) into a large new public park, modelled after Hyde Park in London but much larger, on the west side of the city.
-He wanted both these projects to be completed before the end of his term in 1852, but became frustrated by the slow progress made by his prefect of the Seine, Jean-Jacques Berger.
-The prefect was unable to move the work forward on the rue de Rivoli quickly enough, and the original design for the Bois de Boulogne turned out to be a disaster; the architect, Jacques Ignace Hittorff, who had designed the Place de la Concorde for Louis-Philippe, followed Louis-Napoléon's instructions to imitate Hyde Park and designed two lakes connected by a stream for the new park, but forgot to take into account the difference of elevation between the two lakes.
+As soon as he assumed the presidency, he supported the building of the first subsidised housing project for workers in Paris, the Cité-Napoléon, on Rue Rochechouart.
+He proposed the completion of the Rue de Rivoli from the Louvre to the Hôtel de Ville, completing the project begun by his uncle Napoleon, and he began a project which would transform the Bois de Boulogne (Boulogne Forest) into a large new public park, modelled after Hyde Park in London but much larger, on the west side of the city.
+He wanted both these projects to be completed before the end of his term in 1852, but became frustrated by the slow progress made by his prefect of Seine, Jean-Jacques Berger.
+The prefect was unable to move the work forward on the Rue de Rivoli quickly enough, and the original design for the Bois de Boulogne turned out to be a disaster; the architect, Jacques Ignace Hittorff, who had designed the Place de la Concorde for Louis-Philippe, followed Louis-Napoléon's instructions to imitate Hyde Park and designed two lakes connected by a stream for the new park, but forgot to take into account the difference of elevation between the two lakes.
 If they had been built, the one lake would have immediately emptied itself into the other.